MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-humanpresence.md

 <!-- ForceDisableWakeWhenBatterySaverOn-Description-Begin -->
 <!-- Description-Source-DDF -->
 Determines whether Disable Wake on Approach When Battery Saver On checkbox is forced checked/unchecked by the MDM policy.
-The user will not be able to change this setting and the checkbox in the UI will be greyed out.
+The user won't be able to change this setting and the checkbox in the UI will be greyed out.
 <!-- ForceDisableWakeWhenBatterySaverOn-Description-End -->

 <!-- ForceDisableWakeWhenBatterySaverOn-Editable-Begin -->